pndni/TNT_pipeline_2012/README.rst

 This pipeline has also been modified to include features that either appear in later pipeliens are were often calculated in tandom, specifically ICV and intensity calculation.
+Additionally, it has been modified to allow the number of non-linear registration iterations to be specified.

 The other major change between this pipeline and the real 2012 version is the patches to minc tools to fix discrete operations.
 See the